365businessdev/docs/docs/en-us/365-business-print-agent/support/setup-xps-printer.md

 11. Share the Printer in 365 business Print Agent configuration tool.

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Good to know:</strong> In certain cases, it may be necessary to adjust the read and write permissions to the directory defined in step 5, so that the virtual printer is able to write to the directory in the context of the 365 business Print Agent service user.<br>For tests, it may therefore make sense to switch the user for running the 365 business Print Agent service to another user with read and write permissions to the local file system.
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Good to know</strong> In certain cases, it may be necessary to adjust the read and write permissions to the directory defined in step 5, so that the virtual printer is able to write to the directory in the context of the 365 business Print Agent service user.<br>For tests, it may therefore make sense to switch the user for running the 365 business Print Agent service to another user with read and write permissions to the local file system.
 </div>

 After these steps, any print jobs sent to this printer will automatically be saved to the location specified as the port.
 Additionally print jobs sent using 365 business Print Agent will work ans save the print out at the specified (see step 5) location.